2010-2014 Subaru Outback

 Installing aftermarket 6-1/2" or 5-1/4" speakers is pretty straightforward.
 Just secure the speaker to the mounting bracket included with your order, then hook up the harnesses and secure the bracket to the speaker location.

 Installing 6-3/4" speakers is a bit more complicated, because you'll need to drill new mounting holes for the speakers.
 If you have any experience at all with a power drill, this isn't hard, but you're still drilling into your car, which can be a bit stressful.
 Relax, take your time, and make sure you're aware of everything that's around the area where you're drilling the new holes.
-And absolutely be sure to wear eye protection.
-Detailed instructions can be found in your MasterSheet.
+And definitely be sure to wear eye protection.

 The stock Harman Kardon speakers are 2-ohm models, while the base speakers are rated at 4 ohms.
 Replacing 2-ohm factory speakers with higher-impedance models will result in lower volume levels, so be sure to match your speakers properly.